dolthub/docs/content/reference/sql/version-control/remotes.md

 ## AWS

-AWS remotes use a combination of Dynamo DB and S3.
+AWS remotes use a combination of DynamoDB and S3.
 The Dynamo table can be created with any name but must have a primary key with the name "db".

 ![Create a Dynamo Table with a primary key of: db](../images/create_dynamo_table.png)